yssource/rhai/doc/src/start/features.md

 {{#include ../links.md}}

 By default, Rhai includes all the standard functionalities in a small, tight package.

 Most features are here to opt-**out** of certain functionalities that are not needed.
+Notice that this deviates from Rust norm where features are _additive_.

 Excluding unneeded functionalities can result in smaller, faster builds as well as more control over what a script can (or cannot) do.

 | Feature       | Description                                                                                                                                                                                            |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |